ember-learn/ember-blog/content/ember-released-5-2.md

 Ember.js 5.2 introduced 2 bug fixes:

-- [#20505](https://github.com/emberjs/ember.js/pull/20505) Remove use of this.element in component-test and helper-test blueprints. d
+- [#20505](https://github.com/emberjs/ember.js/pull/20505) Remove use of this.element in component-test and helper-test blueprints.
 - [#20501](https://github.com/emberjs/ember.js/pull/20501) Fix the types for the mutation-methods of NativeArray.

 #### Features